abuxton/presentations/audit/presentation.md

   create_resources('puppet_audit::file', $security_files_hash,$security_files_defaults)
 ```
-* The use of hiera hash fucntion lets us pull the files from all levels of the hierachy via the various logic switches and then generat the audits.
+* The use of hiera_hash() function lets us pull the files from all levels of the hierarchy via the various logic switches and then generate the audits.
-* We can even include a default set of parameters, these should be in hiera too.
+* We can even include a default set of parameters, these could be in Hiera too.

 ---
 #Profiles
 ##how to decouple the overheads

+* We can introduce the audit at any point in the Roles.
+* Coupled with ordering or staging you can then, eliminate changes to those files by developers or highlight the requirement to audit those files.
+* Use of inheritance can be made to pass the torch of ownership should you require it.

+---
+#Profile example
 ```class profiles::puppet_audit {
   include puppet_audit

   # Setup local hash variables pulling data from Hiera hashes.
   $security_files_hash = hiera_hash('profiles::puppet_audit_files',{})
   $security_directories_hash = hiera_hash('profiles::puppet_audit_directories',{})
   $security_links_hash = hiera_hash('profiles::puppet_audit_links',{})

   # Check files, directories, and links using create resources function.
   create_resources('puppet_audit::file', $security_files_hash)
   create_resources('puppet_audit::directory', $security_directories_hash)
   create_resources('puppet_audit::link', $security_links_hash)
 }
 ```

-* We can introduce the audit at any point in the role.
-* Coupled with ordering or staging you can then, eliminate changes to those files by developers or highlight teh requirment to audit those files.

 ---
 #GOTCHAs